 The proposed bill, titled the "Reliable and Affordable Electricity Act," aims to amend the Code of West Virginia by introducing new articles that focus on ensuring energy reliability and affordability for its citizens.
 The bill outlines legislative findings that emphasize the importance of reliable electric utility service for various sectors, including families, schools, and businesses.
-It highlights the challenges posed by the transition from fossil fuel-based power generation to carbon-neutral alternatives, stressing the need for electric utilities to maintain reliable energy capacity.
-The bill also establishes a legal standard for determining fair, just, and reasonable rates, mandating that the Public Service Commission consider bulk-power system reliability when approving costs and expenses related to electric generation and transmission assets.
+It highlights the challenges posed by the transition from fossil fuel-based power generation to carbon-neutral alternatives, stressing the need for electric utilities to maintain a reliable energy capacity.
+The bill establishes a legal standard for determining fair, just, and reasonable rates, mandating that the Public Service Commission consider bulk-power system reliability when approving costs and expenses related to electric generation and transmission assets.

-Introduced Version: 24-2J-1, 24-2J-2, 24-2J-3, 24-2J-4, 24-2J-5
+Statutes affected: Introduced Version: 24-2J-1, 24-2J-2, 24-2J-3, 24-2J-4, 24-2J-5

 Committee Substitute: 24-2J-1, 24-2J-2, 24-2J-3, 24-2J-4, 24-2J-5